guessi/docker-yourls/README.md

 ## Known Issue

-WebUI may show `Could not write file .htaccess in YOURLS root directory.` at first time deployment, it is actually a false alarm, please ignore it.
+WebUI may show `Could not write file .htaccess in YOURLS root directory.` at first time deployment, it is actually a **false alarm**, please ignore it.

 WebUI may show `Could not auto-encrypt passwords.` when log into admin page, it is Docker specific limitation, see [YOURLS wiki](https://github.com/YOURLS/YOURLS/wiki/Username-Passwords) for more detail